 Installing Skype On Linux Is Much Easier Now!

 Skype requires no introduction!
 It is one of the popular telecommunication application for making voice and video calls, sending text messages, sharing your screen, photos, videos, documents, and files with your family and friend etc., no matter what device you use Skype on.
 In the earlier days (and nowadays too), Skype is being widely used for job interviews and meeting clients worldwide.
 It works on almost all devices, including the mobile phones, tablets, PCs, Macs, and Linux.
 In the past, we had to manually compile and install it or depend on any third-party repositories to install Skype.
-But, Microsoft has just released Skype as Snap two days ago, so installing Skype on Linux is not a big deal now.
+Good thing is Microsoft has released Skype as Snap app, so installing Skype on Linux is not a big deal now.

 Installing Skype On Linux